 Candidates must apply each year for consideration.
 Candidates are eligible for their second, third, fourth and fifth scholastic year.

 The completed application including reference letters must be submitted electronically.
-A copy of the applicant's official transcript must be mailed to the address listed on the electronic application.
+A copy of the applicant's official transcript from each college or university attended must be mailed to the address listed on the electronic application.
 Any additional information including deadlines will be posted on the website approximately 3 months before the interview date.

 The successful candidate(s) will be announced at the June Pipeliners Association Meeting.